-Denti-Cal Adult Program.
-The 2013-14 state budget package includes a partial restoration of Medi-Cal adult dental benefits and more than 3 million Californians are expected to receive care as a result.
+Denti-Cal Benefits.
+The 2013-14 state budget package included a partial restoration of Medi-Cal dental benefits (Denti-Cal) for adults and more than 3 million Californians are expected to be eligible to receive care as a result.
 Basic preventive and restorative services, along with full dentures, will be brought back beginning May 1, 2014.
-CDA anticipates that the intervening time period will be used to rebuild the adult provider network and address longstanding administrative issues within the program.
-Senate President Darrell Steinberg, who visited the “CDA Cares” program in Sacramento in August of 2012, made restoration of adult dental a top priority during budget negotiations with Governor Jerry Brown and legislative leaders.
-Steinberg stated it was the volunteer work of the CDA dentists he witnessed that inspired him to make restoration of adult dental a top priority.
+The intervening time period is being used to attempt to rebuild the adult provider network and address longstanding administrative issues within the program.
+Senate President Darrell Steinberg, who visited the “CDA Cares” program in Sacramento in August of 2012, made restoration of adult Denti-Cal benefits a top priority during budget negotiations with Governor Jerry Brown and legislative leaders.
+Steinberg stated it was the volunteer work of the CDA dentists he witnessed that inspired him to make the restoration of adult Denti-Cal benefits a top priority.

 For more information contact: Jason Bryant at firstname.lastname@example.org/916.554.5931 or Nicette Short at email@example.com/916.601.7373.